Aħwa Maltin: Abortion

-The People's Party opposes abortion, and has stated that they would never support abortion.
-Paul Salamone said that abortion is the killing of the innocent, and he declared that if the People's Party were elected, it would do everything in its power to save the life of the unborn.
+The party has declared its total opposition to abortion with Salomone stating that abortion is the killing of the innocent, and he declared that if the People's Party were elected, it would do everything in its power to save the life of the unborn.
 He also stated that he understood the situations of women who become pregnant unintentionally or suffer from mental or financial challenges, and therefore wants to support pregnant women throughout their pregnancy.
 Additionally, he promised that women who wished to have an abortion would be assisted in placing their children for adoption.
 Moreover, parents facing financial difficulties would be provided with social assistance.

 Immigration

-The People's Party advocates for a more restrictive immigration policy in Malta.
+Aħwa Maltin – as did the former PP – advocates for a more restrictive immigration policy in Malta.
 The party opposes the government's reliance on foreign labor to sustain economic growth, arguing that this approach undermines Malta’s national identity and social cohesion.
 According to the party, Malta is experiencing overdevelopment and cultural decline, with increasing pressure on local workers due to an influx of cheap labor.
 Paul Salomone stated that he has nothing against foreigners, but believes that it should be focused stronger on their integration into Maltese society by learning the Maltese language and respecting local customs.
 The party also asserts that migration issues should be addressed at their origin, particularly in Africa, rather than managed at the Mediterranean border.
 It questions the classification of migrants who pay thousands of euros to reach Malta as economic migrants.
+In 2026, the party campaigned in favour of mass remigration.

 Economy

 The former party's president, Karmenu Borg, has stated that Malta should follow the example of countries that have developed ecosystems of innovation, emphasizing the importance of promoting entrepreneurship, research, and development.
 The People's Party advocates for an economic model focused on high value-added activities rather than one reliant on low wages.
 Borg also noted that the party would seek to reform the social assistance system to eliminate incentives that may lead to misuse of public funds.
+In 2026, the party advocated for an economic model primarily based around motorsport, proposing the removal of all road taxes, reduction of VAT on taxi drivers, the completion of a racing track at Hal Far to serve as an educational institution for motorsport, the regular organising of classic car rallies and parades aimed at boosting tourism, and the construction of an offshore Formula One racetrack on an artificial island created by dumping domestic waste from the Maghtab landfill into the sea.
+The party claimed that this would generate billions of euros in income.